LStepanek/Getting-and-Cleaning-Data-Project/README.md

 Description of a "flow" of the run_analysis.R script.
 For other details, see the script in thir repository.

-## Firstly, working directories containing "UCI HAR Dataset" directory, is set with the setwd() call.
+Firstly, working directories containing "UCI HAR Dataset" directory, is set with the setwd() call.
 The "UCI HAR Dataset" file is nested, it consists of two directories, "train" and "test" ones.
-The setwd() call is repeated to
+The setwd() call is repeated in order to set the working directory to "train" and "test" directory.

-## Then the test set ()
+Then the "subject_test.txt", "X_test.txt" and "y_test.txt"

-# setting a working directory
+setting a working directory
-# loading test sets
+loading test sets
-# setting a working directory
+setting a working directory
-# loading train sets
+loading train sets
-# setting a working directory
+setting a working directory

 # loading names of variables of the test and train sets
 # loading names of values describing activities